Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).
-We first mention the electrostatic code to execute molecular dynamics, and the charge inversion and finally the DNA transport are simulated.
+First, the easy electrostatic code is mentined to execute molecular dynamics, and
+the charge inversion and finally the DNA transport are shown in this order.
 The former deals with the periodic boundaries, while the latter treats the non-periodic boundaries with short-range and long-range electrostatic interactions in living cells.